 LCD Display / Backlighting

 The dot matrix LCD is a generous 2.3 x 1.1 inch size.
 Negative type monochrome that is backlit with a blue-white color and has brightness and contrast controls.
 Also can be tilted for ease of viewing and when flat has a lock so it has no chance of becoming loose in transit.

 When the jog knob or any button is pressed the brightness is automatically forced at maximum 9 level.
 After a few seconds it then automatically switches to the brightness setting as stored in the menu.
 At the 1 level setting it shuts off after the timed period, only coming to life when a button or job wheel is touched, perfect for portable use to help increase battery life.

-cool looking LCD.
-The VU Meter's 3 vertical dots located on the
+looking LCD.
+The VU Meter's 3 vertical dots located on the far

 We found in testing this meter value to be a bit low (but close enough).
 Level indicator works in playback as well.